YumaKoizumi/ToyADMOS-dataset/README.md

 ## Usage examples

 To give a sense of the usage of this dataset, a set of Python codes for data-generation, training, and test codes are available.
- - Tutorial on small training/test dataset written in [1].
+ - Tutorials on small training/test datasets written in [1].

 We have tested these codes on follwoing environment:
 <pre>